-palak paneer recipe with video and step by step photos – this delicious palak paneer recipe is the way my mom’s version of making this dish. she has been making this recipe for years now. it has become a favorite with all of us.
+palak paneer recipe with video and step by step photos – this delicious palak paneer recipe is the way my mom would make for us. she has been making this recipe for years and now i make it for everyone. it is one of the favorite paneer recipes on the blog – not only readers’ favorite but also ours.

 i also make a restaurant style palak paneer, which has the smoking or dhungar method incorporated in it. i use dhungar method in recipes like dal makhani, dal tadka, baingan bharta etc where i want to add smoky charcoal aroma to the dish.